AVONDALE ELEMENTARY LIBRARY

 EdS, Library Media, May 2019, Univ.
 West Alabama MS, Library Media, December 2006, Univ.
 West Alabama BS, Education K-6, May 2003, Alabama A&M Univ.

-When not working with students, she and her husband enjoy travelling, watching football, baseball and hockey at every level, reading and participating in civic activities to include executive board membership, advocacy for special needs children and spending time with her family.
+When not working with students, she and her pastor husband enjoy travelling, watching football, baseball and hockey, reading, spending time with children and grandchildren as well as participating in civic activities to include executive board membership, advocacy for special needs children and leading worship at her church on Sundays.

 “It is what you read when you don't have to that determines what you will be when you can't help it.”